hcwinsemius/RTK_GNSS/README.md

 TODO: We will supply an image of raspian precompiled libraries that has the package ready-to-use.
 This skips the previous steps and only the wifi connection has to be configured with SSID and password.

 ### Rpi0 - Ardusimple connections
 The Ardusimple and Rpi0 can be connected very simply through a USB connection.
+Then you cannot use a smart phone connection anymore.

 The picture below shows what it should look like.

 <<PICTURE>>